henhouseai/henhouse/context/mcp.md

 3. **Prerequisites**: Tool must have action handler with `@register_action` and `@register_command` decorators

 4. **Cache Rebuild**:
-   - Cache files auto-rebuild on next cache miss (when tool is requested but not in cache)
+   - Cache files auto-rebuild on cache miss (when tool is requested but not in cache for any tier)
+   - Rebuild process: Scans all `mcp_utils.py` files, imports modules, rebuilds ALL tier whitelists at once
    - Or manually clear cache to force rebuild: Delete `hh/gateway/registry/cache/mcp-whitelist-*.json` files
-   - No Flask server restart needed (cache files are checked on each request)
+   - No Flask server restart needed (cache files are checked on each request, in-memory cache persists)
-   - MCP registry auto-generates wrapper on next import (no code changes needed)
+   - MCP registry auto-generates wrapper on next import (no code changes needed, uses exec() to create functions)

 ### Tool Requirements